- What do I need to do in order to compete in my first NPC Worldwide competition in Poland?

 Answer:

-No. Each athlete competes at their own risk (as declared in the registration form) and therefore we do not require any documents or medical examinations informing about the athlete’s health condition.
+No. Each athlete participates at their own risk (this is declared in the registration form), and therefore we do not require any documents or medical exams informing about the athlete’s health status.
+We recommend that every athlete check their health with a specialist or sports doctor a few days or weeks before the competition.

 Answer: